-If the instrumental applied study area is not piano, BMus Music Composition students must complete six piano proficiency benchmarks with a minimum of 4 credit hours of study at or above PIAN 201 to meet the degree requirement.
+Students are also expected to complete applied study in their principal instrument or voice in addition to their compositional applied study.
+If the instrumental applied study area is not piano, BMus Music Composition students must complete six piano proficiency benchmarks with a minimum of 2 credit hours of study at or above PIAN 201 to meet the degree requirement.

-Anyone whose principal instrument is woodwind, brass or percussion must register for and participate as needed in both Symphony Orchestra and Wind Ensemble unless excused by both the ensemble's directors and the Dean of the Greatbatch School of Music.
+Anyone whose principal instrument is woodwind, brass, or percussion must register for and participate as needed in both Symphony Orchestra and Wind Ensemble unless excused by both the ensemble's directors and the Dean of the Greatbatch School of Music.

-All students enrolled in any music degree program at the Greatbatch School of Music at Houghton College are required to take the Music Theory Placement Test upon arriving on campus to begin their studies.
+All students enrolled in any music degree program at the Greatbatch School of Music at Houghton College must take the Music Theory Placement Test upon arriving on campus to begin their studies.
 Students needing additional experience and fluency in Music Theory and Musicianship will be required to enroll in the Music Fundamentals I and II (MTH 101 and 102) remedial track before entering the standard sequence of courses.

-Course Requirements Credits MUS 250 Music in Christian Perspective 2 MUS 229 Basic Conducting 2 MUS 329 Choral Conducting or MUS 430 Instrumental Conducting 2 MTH 466 Orchestration 3 MUS 472 Vocal Pedagogy (Voice concentration only) (2) MTH 220, 221, 227, 228, 325, 326, 327, 328 Theory & Musicianship 16 MHS 230, 280, 380 Music History and Literature I-III 9 PIAN XXX Complete Piano Proficiency Benchmarks 1-8 1-6
+Corequisite Credits BADM 303 Entrepreneurship 3

-At least two courses chosen from MTH 458 Sixteenth-Century Counterpoint, MTH 462 Form and Analysis, MHS 490 Topics in Music History, or MTH courses numbered 500 and above, with permission 6 COMP 201-402 Applied Composition 19 PERF 485 Senior Capstone: Senior Recital 0 INST 201+ Applied Music (for primary instrument: non-piano, minimum 4 hours PIAN at or above 201 and applied instrument lessons, minimum 6 hours at or above 301; for primary instrument: piano, minimum 6 hours applied piano lessons at or above 301) 6-18 MUS Ensembles (with or without credit - 8 semesters) 0 Total in major 66-85
+Course Requirements 49-56 MUS 250 Music in Christian Perspective 2 MUS 229 Basic Conducting 2 MBCM 121 Music Technology Basics 1 MTH 466 Orchestration 3 MCHU 151 Melodic Improvisation 1 MTH 220, 221, 227, 228, 325, 326, 327, 328 Theo ry & Musicianship 16 MHS 230, 280 Music History and Literature I-II 6 MHS 256 Music and Global Cultures in Christian F Perspective 3 MBCM 215 Intro to Music Publishing and Marketing 3 MTH 467 Systems of Analysis and Contemporary Music 3 PIAN XXX Complete Piano Proficiency Benchmarks 1-8 1-8 At least one course chosen from MTH 458, MTH 463, MHS 490, or MTH courses numbered 500 and above, with permission 3 Electives-any School of Music prefix outside of ensembles and lessons in student's primary performance area 5 Applied 29-40 COMP 201-402 Applied Composition 19 PERF 485 Senior Capstone: Senior Recital 0 Primary Instrument: Piano Minimum 7 hours applied piano lessons at or above 301 Primary Instrument: Non-Piano Applied instrument lessons - minimum.
+5 hrs at or above 301 Applied piano lessons - minimum.
+2 PIAN hours at or above 201 7 MUS Ensembles (with or without credit - each semester of residence) 3 Total in major 81-99